pkimetal/pkimetal/README.md

 ## Docker containers

 Docker containers are pre-built automatically and published on the Github Container Repository (GHCR).
-Two different release cicles are provided:
+Two different release cycles are provided:

 - Development releases.
 These have a "dev.{timestamp}" tag on GHCR.
-These builds are automatically created upon every push to the main branch.
+These builds are automatically created upon every push to the main branch and use the latest commit of the main branch as code-base.
+Dockerfile.dev is used for building the container.
 - Stable releases.
-These have a "vX.X.X" tag on GHCR and are automatically built and published when a new pkimetal release is created.
+These have a "vX.X.X" tag on GHCR and are automatically built and published when a new pkimetal release is created and use the associated release version as code-base.
 Additionally, the latest build for these also received the "latest" tag.
 The Stable releases are recommended for production usage over the development releases.

 ## About this project